 Family health insurance will be provided through the benefits program of Massachusetts Eye and Ear Associates.
 The fellow will need to contribute to this benefit as well, according to the guidelines of Mass.
 Eye and Ear.

 Vacation and Sick Leave

 Each fellow is allowed 3 weeks (15 work days) of combined vacation/meeting time and (1) personal day per year (vacation does not accrue year to year).
 Requests for time away from the Service must be submitted in written form 60 days in advance for pre-approved by the Fellowship Director or the Service Director.
 Up to (5) additional days may be taken with the approval of the Fellowship or Service Director for a major ophthalmology conference or academic meeting at which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before).
-The Infirmary’s calendar also includes 9 legal holidays per year.
+Mass.
+Eye and Ear's calendar also includes 9 legal holidays per year.
 Vacation request forms can be obtained from the Cornea Manager.
 Vacation should only be requested one week at a time and must not coincide with the vacation of another cornea fellow.
 The vacation must not be taken during the two-week period at the beginning or end of the fellowship.
 The formal vacation policy will be given to incoming fellows during their orientation.

 Attendance and participation at appropriate professional meetings is encouraged.
 Up to (5) days may be taken with the approval of the fellowship or service director for a major ophthalmology conference or academic meeting at which the fellow is a first author presenting original research (i.e., the fellow has not presented the data before).
 If the fellow does not meet these criteria, then vacation time may be used.
 Fellows will be reimbursed for travel to meetings up to a maximum of $1,500 per academic year upon timely submission of the appropriate paperwork.